Central Beaverton NEIGHBORHOOD

 Agendas & Minutes

-Sponsored by the Central Beaverton Neighborhood Association with substantial support from the Rotary Club of Beaverton, the drive is aimed at providing a $7 coupon to each of the approximately 480 students, assuring that they can supplement school work with recreational reading.
-Educators say such additional reading is vital to improve children’s literacy.
+For the last several years, we have partnered with the Rotary Club of Beaverton to provide a book coupon to each student at William Walker Elementary, assuring that they can supplement school work with recreational reading to improve literacy.

 - Mural at Global Art of Dance

-This beautiful new mural reflects the art, dance and music of the many different cultural groups in Beaverton.
-Central Beaverton NAC members provided support to the dance studio owners and the mural artists to make Beaverton’s newest art mural a reality.
+Created in 2016, this beautiful mural reflects the art, dance, and music of the many cultural groups in Beaverton.
+We provided support to the dance studio owners and the mural artists to make Beaverton’s newest art mural a reality.

 - Summer Theatre in the Park

-For many years the Central Beaverton NAC has helped sponsor the Beaverton Civic Theatre’s free Theatre in the Park events at Schiffler Park.
+For many years, we have helped sponsor the Beaverton Civic Theatre’s free Theatre in the Park events at Schiffler Park.
 Recent productions have included “Songs for a New World” and “Side by Side by Sondheim.”

 About the Central Beaverton NAC